NC3-LU/Fit4Cybersecurity/README.md

 ## Python/Django Installation

-Just install `Python 3` and `Django 2.2`,
+Just install `Python 3` (incl. `python-lxml`) and `Django 2.2`,

-Then clone this repository and that is it for the installation.
+Then clone this repository and install all the packages in the Pipfile.

 #### Running the test server